URL of this page: https://medlineplus.gov/genetics/gene/slc22a5/

 Primary carnitine deficiency

-More than 60 mutations in the SLC22A5 gene have been found to cause primary carnitine deficiency.
-Some of these mutations create a premature stop signal in the instructions for making the OCTN2 protein, resulting in an abnormally short, nonfunctional protein.
-Other mutations change single protein building blocks (amino acids) in the OCTN2 protein.
+Many variants (also called mutations) in the SLC22A5 gene have been found to cause primary carnitine deficiency.
+Some of these variants create a premature stop signal in the instructions for making the OCTN2 protein, resulting in an abnormally short, nonfunctional protein.
+Other variants change single protein building blocks (amino acids) in the OCTN2 protein or prevent the protein from being produced at all.

-Mutations in the SLC22A5 gene result in an absent or dysfunctional OCTN2 protein.
-As a result, there is a shortage (deficiency) of carnitine within cells.
+A lack of functional OCTN2 proteins create a shortage (deficiency) of carnitine within cells.
 Without carnitine, fatty acids cannot enter mitochondria and be used to make energy.
-Reduced energy production can lead to some features of primary carnitine deficiency, such as muscle weakness and hypoglycemia.
-Fatty acids may also build up in cells and damage the heart, liver, and muscles.
+Reduced energy production can lead to some of the features of primary carnitine deficiency, such as muscle weakness and hypoglycemia.
+Fatty acids can also build up in cells and damage the liver, heart, and muscles.
 This abnormal buildup causes the other signs and symptoms of the disorder.

 Additional Information & Resources